smartcontractkit/hardhat-chainlink/DOCUMENTATION.md

 Chainlink Functions do not require your consumer contracts to hold LINK tokens and send them to oracles when making requests.
 Instead, you must create a subscription account and fund it to pre-pay for your Chainlink Functions requests.

+### Tasks

+- `chainlink:functions-deploy-consumer-contract`: Deploys FunctionsConsumer contract
+- `chainlink:functions-generate-consumer-contract`: Generates a new `FunctionsConsumer.sol` contract in your `contracts` directory
+- `chainlink:functions-get-subscription-info`: Retrieve Functions subscription info
+- `chainlink:functions-simulate-request`: Simulates an end-to-end fulfillment locally for the FunctionsConsumer contract

 ### functionsGetSubscriptionInfo

 Returns the Chainlink Functions Subscription details.